Murtu1609/Assignment/README.md

 aws account, access and secret keys

 # Usage
-Download the reposirtory and edit the terraform.tfvars file with your account id, access and secret keys run terraform init, validate and apply
+Download the repository and edit the terraform.tfvars file with your account id, access and secret keys run terraform init, validate and apply

 # Details